Selling a Corporation in California

 The type of sale in which you choose to engage could influence your future liability to the buyer, so it would be smart to get advice from an attorney, who has experience in mergers and acquisitions for small businesses.
 Feel free to contact the attorneys at UpCounsel.com.

 If you need help with selling a corporation in California, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.